vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 Now They be here.
 Soon in the morn. <br>
 When thou wake Them.
 Then thou be'st Them."

+It’s in front of me in the glass, <br>
+so I turn ‘round and say to Them: <br>
+"Look how nice I am, I’m a gem." <br>
+It wears a wife’s make up with class.

 [...]

 Once I was on a bus with boys <br>